status-im/nimbus-eth2/docs/the_nimbus_book/src/deposit.md

 It's a good idea to bookmark this page.

-## A note on expected waiting time (the queue)
+## Expected waiting time (the queue)
-Once you send off your transaction(s), your validator will be put in a queue based on deposit time, and will getting through the queue may take a few hours or days (assuming the chain is finalising).
+Once you send off your transaction(s), your validator will be put in a queue based on deposit time.
+Getting through the queue may take a few hours or days (assuming the chain is finalising).
+No validators are accepted into the validator set while the chain isn't finalising.

+> **Note:** If you are making a mainnet deposit this is all you need to do at this stage.
+If you haven't done so already, we recommend you make a testnet deposit too, and continue with the rest of the book.
+This will give you a chance to play around with Nimbus in a risk-free environment.